Electronic Applications for Meal Benefits

 I’ve had a reduction of pay.
 Can I reapply to reflect my new income?
 Yes.
 If your circumstances change at any time during the school year, please contact us with the new information.
 No need to fill out another application.

 I have students that attend several different Shoreline schools.
 Do I need to fill out a separate application for each student?
 No. Please include all of your students on one application for the entire household.

 May I apply if someone in my household is not a U.S. citizen?
 Yes.
 You or your students do not have to be a U.S. citizen to qualify for free or reduced meals.
 We do not disclose your status to any other agency.

 My child is transferring to a Shoreline school from another district.
 They were eligible for benefits in the other district.
 Will they automatically receive free/reduced meals at their new school?
 No. At this time, each district maintains their own records, so a new application will need to be submitted.

 I need help filling out the form.
 Who can help me?
-You can contact us here in the Food and Nutrition Services office or get assistance from the Family Advocate or Counselor at your student’s school.
+You can contact us in the Food and Nutrition Services office or get assistance from the Family Advocate or Counselor at your student’s school.

 How do I find out if my student qualifies for a reduction or waiver of school fees?
 Contact the office at your student's school for programs that are available.

 I did not save the determination email/letter.
 How do I get a copy?
 You may contact us in the office and we can email or mail a copy of the letter to you.

 I received a determination email/letter for meal benefits but not all of my students are listed.
 What should I do?
-Contact us in the office and we can look into your family record.
+Contact us in the office as soon as possible and we will look into your family record.
 No need to fill out another application.